manggic/GIT/readme.md

 **git reset**
 - Git reset is a command that moves the current head of the branch back to a specified commit.
 This can be used to `undo commits that have not been pushed to a remote repository`.
+It is important to note that git reset is a local operation and does not affect the remote repository.
+If you have already pushed the commits that you want to undo, you should use git revert instead.
 <hr>

 **git rm**